Beads-only Docker quickstart

 volume.
 Reusing the same volume keeps your edits.
 To reset the demo:

-docker volume rm gemba-quickstart-dataBeads-only with your own local Beads worktree
+docker volume rm gemba-quickstart-dataBeads-only with your own local project worktree

 Use the standard image when you already have a directory containing a